Top 40 Software Testing Interview Questions

 10. Can we do system testing at any stage?

-No. System testing begins only once all modules have been installed and are functioning correctly.
+No. System testing begins only once all modules are installed and functioning correctly.
 However, it must be done before UAT (User Acceptance Testing).

 If you have been in the testing industry for two to three years, these questions might be for you.
 However, revise the previous section to avoid unpleasant surprises during your interview.